chairemobilite/transition_qgis/README.md

-# Transition QGIS
+# Transition-QGIS
-Transition is a QGIS plugin designed to interact with the transit planning application Transition.\
+Transition-QGIS is a QGIS plugin designed to interact with the transit planning application Transition.\
-Before using this plugin, users need to install the Transition python library that this plugin depends on in order to interact with the application.
+Before using this plugin, users need to install the PYTransition python library that this plugin depends on in order to interact with the application.
 To install it, use the following command :
 ```bash
 pip install pytransition
 ```
 ## Usage (end user)
-Install `Transition` through the QGIS plugin manager under Plugins > Manage and install plugins.
+Install `Transition-QGIS` through the QGIS plugin manager under Plugins > Manage and install plugins.

 ![alt text](docs/screenshots/manage_plugins.png)

 ![alt text](docs/screenshots/transition_plugin.png)

-The Transition plugin will then become available as an option in the "Plugins" tab and as an icon in the "Plugins" section of the QGIS toolbar.
+The Transition-QGIS plugin will then become available as an option in the "Plugins" tab and as an icon in the "Plugins" section of the QGIS toolbar.

 ![alt text](docs/screenshots/plugin_icons.png)